 Ducted Reverse Cycle Air Conditioners

-- Designed to heat and cool your whole house through one set of ducts, usually in the ceiling.
+- Ducted systems are designed to heat and cool your whole house through one set of ducts, usually in the ceiling.

 - Rooms can be zoned to reduce power consumption.